dovetail-genomics/chicago/chicagoTools/README.md

 - The script for reestimating Chicago p-value weighting parameters based on user data:
        + fitDistCurve.R

-**Scripts for preparing the "design files" needed for the Chicago package**
+**The script for preparing the "design files" needed for the Chicago package**

 A new set of design files needs to be generated for each combination of restriction enzyme and captured baits (i.e., when .baitmap and/or .rmap files are updated).
 (Note that it is possible to also create "virtual digests" in the same way, where the actual restriction fragments are pooled into larger "virtual" fragments).
-Each python script (makeNPerBinFile.py, makeNBaitsPerBinFile.py, makeProxOEFile.py) prepares one type of design file, respectively.
-They are compatible with python version 2.7+ (but not 3.x).
+The python script makeDesignFiles.py prepares all of these file.
+The script os compatible with python version 2.7+ (but not 3.x).

-**Important**: All of these scripts need to be re-run (in any order or in parallel) when updating the experimental design with respect to
-either restriction enzyme, capture design or Chicago settings with respect to binning, proximal distance range and/or restriction fragment filtering.
+**Important**: The makeDesignFiles.py script needs to be re-run when updating the experimental design with respect to either restriction enzyme, capture design or Chicago settings with respect to binning, proximal distance range and/or restriction fragment filtering.

-These scripts take the following input files:
+The script uses as input the following files:

 - rmap file (```.rmap```): a tab-separated file of the format ```<chr> <start> <end> <numeric ID>```, describing the restriction digest (or "virtual digest" if pooled fragments are used).
 These numeric IDs are referred to as "otherEndID" in Chicago.
 All fragments mapping outside of the digest coordinates will be disregarded